freightdev/bookmark/README.md

 ## 📖 Example Use Cases

 * Link `.mark` and `.marker` files to build agent behaviors
-* Add `.bookmark` files to connect workflows and trails
+* Add `.book` files to connect workflows and trails
 * Watch your MSTP trail grow automatically as you work
 * Run in dev, test, or production to see memory-based linking and flow in action